dmlc/treelite/docs/tutorials/builder.rst

 single numbers rather than frequency count arrays.

-Why did we have to compute a fraction? **For binary classification, treelite expects each tree to produce a single number output.** At prediction time, the outputs from the member trees will get **averaged** to produce the final prediction, which is also a single number.
+Why did we have to compute a fraction? **For binary classification, Treelite expects each tree to produce a single number output.** At prediction time, the outputs from the member trees will get **averaged** to produce the final prediction, which is also a single number.
 By setting the positive fraction as the leaf output, we ensure that the final prediction is a proper